 The digestive system breaks down food, extracts nutrients into the bloodstream, and excretes waste.
 This body system is made up of the digestive tract, liver, pancreas, and gallbladder.

 - Irritable Bowel Syndrome – IBS is an intestinal disorder causing pain in the stomach, gas, diarrhea, and constipation.

 - Diverticulitis – Diverticulitis is an inflammation of one or more small pouches in the digestive tract.

 - Gastroesophageal Reflux Disease – GERD is a condition in which stomach acid irritates the esophagus.

 - Crohn’s Disease – This is a chronic inflammatory bowel disease that affects the lining of the digestive tract.

 Does learning about the anatomy and physiology of different body systems interest you?
-Are you ready for a rewarding career as a medical assistant?
+Now that you know how many body systems there are, ready for a rewarding career as a medical assistant?
 The Medical Assistant program at Hunter Business School prepares competent, entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains required for professional practice.